learndiary/barna-df/README.txt

 2. How to build project from source on Linux?

 # Prepare environment
-Please make sure that you have a full jdk version 1.6 or above installed, i.e., not just a runtime environment without the 'javac' compiler binary.
+Please make sure that you have a full jdk version 1.7 or 1.8 installed, i.e., not just a runtime environment without the 'javac' compiler binary.
 You can check the presence of the compiler commnd in JAVA_HOME/bin.
 Also make sure that the JAVA_HOME environment variable is set to the root folder of your Java